Joy of Giving Something (JGS) Fellowship

 Students of all majors/areas of study are welcome to apply.

-Then, please address at least one of the questions listed below for your essay response (2000 character limit).
+Please address one of the questions listed below for your essay response (2000 character limit).
 Responses should reflect your creative process, personal experiences and skills you have developed working with a community member/organization, and outcomes you hope to achieve by connecting your photography and/or digital media skills with your community work.

 What motivates you to use photography or digital media in your community or public engagement?